trev33b/dice-tooltip2/README.md

 Your mileage may vary with other sheets.

 Localization support is provided.
+Current supported languages:
+  - English
+  - Portuguese (Brazil)
-Currently, only English is supported, but pull requests are welcome for other languages.
+Pull requests are welcome for other languages.

 # Installation